To change the wallpaper - add a 800x600 \_ISO\Mybackground.bmp or .jpg file - see below for details.

 Choosing a suitable background bitmap

-When designing or choosing a menu bitmap, it is best to avoid lots of different colours in the menu area because the menu text needs to be a different colour from any colour in the background so that it stands out clearly with good contrast against the wallpaper image.
+When designing or choosing a menu bitmap, it is best to avoid lots of different colours in the menu area because the menu text needs to stand out against the background.

 Therefore, choose an area for the menu which is suitable to have text overlaid on it so that it will stand out.
 You could do this by drawing a blank rectangle on the image before saving the bitmap.